ADELAIDE PHYSIOTHERAPY TO HELP PLANTAR FASCIITIS

 - After intense activity

-In order to successfully manage plantar fasciitis, it is important to address the cause of the problem rather than simply managing the symptoms.
-Employing the latest technology and biomechanical assessment techniques, we are able to identify those tissues under excessive load allowing us to develop a comprehensive treatment plan to address your specific needs.
+In order to successfully manage plantar fasciitis, it is important to address the cause of the problem, rather than simply managing the symptoms.
+Employing the latest technology and biomechanical assessment techniques, the team at Posturepro Physiotherapy Adelaide are able to identify those tissues under excessive load, allowing us to develop a comprehensive treatment plan to address your specific needs.
 Your goal should be to allow the micro tears in your plantar fascia to heal by seeking out the correct combination of treatment options.
-Typically your plan will involve biomechanical correction, self-management strategies, and modalities that address any structural imbalance.
+Typically, your plan will involve biomechanical correction, self-management strategies, and modalities that address any structural imbalance.

 Treatment options for plantar fasciitis include: